tiffanyolw/ScientistProfile/README.md

 # ScientistProfile
-Creating a webpage about Carnot to eperiment with HTML and CSS (with a little JavaScript).
+Creating a webpage about Carnot to experiment with HTML and CSS (with a little JavaScript).